OXID-eSales/consistency-check-tool/README.md

 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=OXID-eSales_consistency-check-tool&metric=sqale_index)](https://sonarcloud.io/dashboard?id=OXID-eSales_consistency-check-tool)

-The OXID eSales Consistency Check Tool is designed to perform various consistency checks on your eShop.
+The OXID eSales Consistency Check component is designed to perform various consistency checks on your eShop.
 It primarily focuses on detecting unused images and provides multiple actions such as

 - Performing a dry-run to see how many images would be affected
 - Moving unused images to another location
 - Deleting unused images to free up storage

-This tool ensures that your eShop remains optimized by helping you remove or move unnecessary image files while keeping track of the changes.
+This component ensures that your eShop remains optimized by helping you remove or move unnecessary image files while keeping track of the changes.

 ## Features
 - Provides commands to move or delete unused images.